 The main question in this case was whether the projected disposable income must equal the debtor’s disposable income or if it is acceptable for this projected disposable income to reflect any changes that will occur.
 This Fourth Circuit court held that the phrase “projected disposable income” takes into account the past events but allows for future adjustments in Debtor’s income or expenses that will affect to the final outcome.

 In this case‚ it was held that the Debtor is required to accurately report all payments she puts on her schedule B. Morris instructs that in the Fourth Circuit‚ a debtor cannot deduct monthly payments from her projected disposable income where she will not in fact be required to make the payments‚ regardless how minor the payments may seem.

-Although every circuit analyzes and applies the law a little differently‚ this case shows the problems that can be created in your Los Angeles bankruptcy when you do not have an experienced and knowledgeable bankruptcy attorney fighting for your rights.
+Although every circuit analyzes and applies the law a little differently‚ this case shows the problems that can be created in your Woodland Hills bankruptcy when you do not have an experienced and knowledgeable bankruptcy attorney fighting for your rights.